pkovalevska/pako3435/README.md

 # PROHI Dashboard Example

-**Author**: Patricia
+**Author**: Patricija
 **Collaborator**:Qilu Wang

 _Note that this file is written in **MarkDown** language.
 A reference is available here: <https://www.markdownguide.org/basic-syntax/>_

 ## Website Overview
 This is an **Streamlit dashboard** for the individual HW2.
 The website allows users to entries 3 data: studying program, reserach topics that they are interested in and decision about research topic.
-Second page About shows information about another project I did last sesmeter.
+Second page About shows information about another project I did last semester.

 ## Pages
 - **Dashboard:** Data entries
 - **About:** Summary of the project

 ## Screenshots
-### Home Page
+### Dashboard Page
 ![Dashborad](assets/screenshotdsv/DashboardFinal1.png)
 ![Dashborad](assets/screenshotdsv/DashboardFinal2.png)